 7. Ask the audience questions (and allow them to ask you questions as well)

 It’s great to open up with questions and then encourage interaction throughout the rest of the presentation.
-Depending on the size of the group it can make sense to have designated time frames for questions but particularly in business presentations it makes sense to let the decision maker ask all the questions they need whenever they think of them.
+Depending on the size of the group it can make sense to have designated time frames for questions.
+However, particularly in business presentations it makes sense to let the decision-maker ask all the questions they need whenever they think of them.
 This will help them understand you better and give you a better shot at closing the deal.